someonesdad1/plib/README.md

       eventually be removed).
 I included support for the old design, as it was used in about 80 files in this directory tree.
 I'll slowly convert things over to the new file and delete the legacy stuff.
-    - A handy utility that uses `color.py` is `pgm/cdec.py`, which will decorate lines of a file with color specifiers, so you see the line in its specified color.
-Try 'cdec colornames0' and you'll see a demo.
+    - A handy utility that uses `color.py` is `cdec.py`, which will decorate lines of a file with color specifiers, so you see the line in its specified color.
+Try 'python cdec.py colornames0' and you'll see a demo.
 The colornames0 is my default set of colors with naming based on the 3 letter names of the resistor color code.
 Run `color.py` as a script to see the colors and add the `a` argument to see the styles.
+I use the mintty terminal under cygwin, which uses 24-bit color and provides Unicode support.

 * lwtest.py
     - Lightweight test runner adapted from a nice tool by Raymond